Our Interview with Naomi Kyle

-What you know to be true about Naomi Kyle
+What you know to be true about this gamer girl

 You know Naomi Kyle as an actor and current on-air host/writer for IGN Entertainment’s award-winning news show, The Daily Fix.
 You may have even seen her #askNK episodes on YouTube.
 Prior to becoming a kick-ass woman in the gaming world, Naomi explored acting in college and later signed with a top modeling agency.
 Drawing on her love for video games, she then landed her first gig with Gameloft and the rest is, well, the present.